-My first groping photographic efforts were exclusively with birds subjects.
-After many years my interest in photography became more general, until with improvements in my skill and with advances in technology I returned to birds.
-It was not long before I realized that the criteria of excellence applied by ornithologist, to bird photography were considerably below the high professional standards of performance required of photographers in other fields, and I set about to produce photographs of comparable quality.
-To raise the standards of bird photography required adoption of many of the innovations and techniques developed for other purposes, among the most important of which was flash lamp illumination synchronized technical with fast shutters.
+My first/photographic efforts were exclusively with birds subjects.
+After many years my interest in photography became more general until with improvements in my skill and with advances in technology I returned to birds.
+I realized that professional standards It was not long before I realized that the criteria of excellence applied by ornithologist to bird photography high were considerably below the/professional standards of acceptable. performance required of photographers in other fields, and I set about to produce photographs of comparable quality.
+To raise the standards of bird photography required adoption of many of the innovations and techniques developed for other purposes, among the most important of which was flash lamp illumination synchronized with fast shutters.
 This application though necessary was far from sufficient.
-A point of view towards bird photography equivalent to the precepts guiding the most creative outdoor photography, was essential to raise it above the level of reportage.
-I realized that simply recording the bird's image on film was COMPOSITION not enough, that the entire picture area was also vitally important and that ideally every element in it must contribute to the unity of the image if the picture were to merit inclusion in the art of photography.
-With these concepts in mind I went to work photographing birds and gradually accumulated a sizable collection of prints which whetted my teaching at Harvard Medical Echool and ambition to see them published.
-Since I was living in Cambridge, Mass. at the time, I took a portfolio around to a Boston publisher.
-The editor who observed birds as an avocation looked at all the prints, made appropriate remarks which seemed encouraging, and at last pronounced his edict on my work: "We cannot publish these", he said, "because they are in black-and-white and the birds cannot be identified from the photographs.
-I must have shown my disappointment, for he went on to say I would have to do them in color before he could publish them.
-I am sure he had no concept of the problems color photography of birds presented at that time, and perhaps not even whether the medium was available at all.
+A point of view towards bird photography equivalent to the quiding precepts guiding the most creative outdoor photography was essential to raise it above the level of reportage.
+I recording realized that simply / the bird's image on film was not enough, that the entire picture area was also vitally important and that ideally every element in it must contribute to the unity of the image if the picture were to merit consideration as a work of art.
+With these concepts in mind I went to work photographing birds and gradually accumulated a sizable collection of prints which whetted my ambition to see them published.
+Since I was living in Cambridge at the time.
+I took a portfolio around to a Boston publisher.
+The editor who observed birds as an avocation looked at all theprints, made appropriate remarks which seemed encouraging, and at last pronounced his edict on my work: "We cannot publish these". he said, "because they are in black-and-white and the birds cannot be identified from the photographs".
+It must have shown my disappointment. for he went on to say I would have to do them in color before he could publish them.
+I am sure he had no concept of the problems color photography of birds presented at that time, and perhaps not evenwhether the medium was available at all.
 But I took his remark as a sort of promise that if I were able to photograph birds in color, he would be glad to publish them.

-I went to Eastman Kodak Company for advice on the use with

-synchronized flash of the recently marketed Kodachrome film, and began that spring to photograph in color.
-Several years later, following a Guggenheim Fellowship grant to photograph birds in color, and after I had learned to make color prints by the Wash-Off Relief process, the precursor of Dye-transfer, I returned to Boston with a portfolio of color prints of which I was inordinately proud.
+I went to Eastman Kodak Company for advice on the use with synchronized flash of the recently marketed Kodachrome film, and began that spring to photograph in color.
+Several years later, following a Guggenheim Fellowship grant to photograph birds in color, and after I had learned to make color prints by the Wash-off Relief process, the precursor of Dye-transfer, I returned to Boston with a portfolio of color prints of which I was inordinately proud.
 Again I was admitted to the same editor's office, and again he looked at the collection making appropriate and still more laudatory remarks than on the previous occasion.
-He said nothing about publishing until finally in an agony of suspense I asked him straight out.
+He said nothing about publishing until finally in an againy of suspense I asked him straight out.
 Then he said, "We can't publish these, it would cost far too much".
-Now that we want the bird portrain I have worked over for about hat a century published.